Supported Independent Living

 - Case Management services which focus on meeting specific needs and goals, advocacy, therapeutic interventions, and counselling services.

-- One-to-one community-based support that provides basic needs including housing, food, and clothing, as well as life skills development such as cooking, cleaning, shopping, banking and medical appointment support.
+- One-to-one community-based support that provides basic needs including housing, food, and clothing, as well as life skills development.

-- A Resource Centre that offers social connections, social development and skill building, light meal program, access to donations, free laundry, and various recreational activities.
+- A Resource Centre that offers social development and skill building, light meal program, free laundry, and various recreational activities.

 - Additional services through other New Directions service areas including Family and Individual Therapy are also available to program participants at no additional cost.